The Moon Landing Debate

 Read more: Third-party evidence for Apollo Moon landings (Wikipedia)

-Prior to the Apollo moon missions, some American scientists and engineers suspected that the Soviets partially faked their own manned space missions, including the first “spacewalk” and the first manned orbital space flight, as documented in a 1966 issue of Science and Mechanics.
+Prior to the Apollo missions, some American scientists and engineers suspected that the Soviets faked their own manned space missions, including the first “spacewalk” and the first manned orbital space flight, as documented in a 1966 issue of Science and Mechanics titled “Russia’s Space Hoax”.

 10) Additional articles and videos

-Additional articles on technical, historical and political aspects.
+Additional information on technical, historical and political aspects.

 Videos